oldfriends/gallery/index.md

 permalink: /
 ---

 Old Friends Computer Rescue is an organization dedicated to the restoration and care of older, unused computers.
-We keep our computers healthy and occupied, letting them fully enjoy their hobbies in a peaceful, safe environment.​Our current residents are:
+We keep our computers healthy and occupied, letting them fully enjoy their hobbies in a peaceful, safe environment.​ Our current residents are:

 * NeXTstation (moving in)
 * Raspberry Pi 1